 The statue of explorer Captain Charles Napier Sturt (1795–1869) was described as ‘the most alive’ statue in Adelaide when it was unveiled in December 1916.
 It stands in marked contrast to the staid monuments to Queen Victoria, Charles Cameron Kingston and John McDouall Stuart that also occupy Victoria Square, Adelaide.

 The life-size bronze statue of Sturt is dressed not in finery, but in the working clothes of an outback explorer.
 He wears working pants and worn knee boots.
 The sleeves of his open-necked shirt are rolled up to the elbow and his head is protected by a broad brimmed hat.
-Sturt leans forward, shielding his eyes from the sun with a raised left hand as he peers into the distance.
-He carries his tools of trade: a compass on his belt, a telescope and crumpled map in his right hand, and a water bottle slung over his shoulder.
+Sturt leans forward, shielding his eyes from the sun with a raised right hand as he peers into the distance.
+He carries his tools of trade: a compass on his belt, a telescope and crumpled map in his left hand, and a water bottle slung over his shoulder.

 Charles Sturt and his explorations

 Captain Sturt was a soldier, explorer and public servant.
 He explored and documented the Murrumbidgee-Murray-Darling river system.
 Sturt is especially remembered as the first European to chart the Murray.
 He also led several expeditions to the interior of Australia starting from Sydney and Adelaide.